-Keep reading for highlights from the April event and the inside scoop on why you need to register today for our second Light Club event:
+Keep reading for highlights from the April event and the inside scoop on why you need to register for our next Light Club event.

 For those of you just joining us, TLA’s Light Club event offers two different times to attend for each session so you may notice us referring to either the “Lunch” or “Happy Hour” event in our conversation below.

-Thank you to everyone that made our April Light Club a success!
+Thank you to everyone that made our April’s Light Club event a success!